NREL/HPC/docs/Documentation/Development/Jupyter/index.md

 The [pyeagle](https://github.nrel.gov/MBAP/pyeagle) package is available for internal users to handle launching and monitoring a jupyter server on a compute node.
 This package is maintained by an NREL HPC user group and was originally written for use with Eagle, but now supports Kestrel.

-###  Auto-launching on Kestrel With an sbatch Script
+###  Auto-launching on Kestrel with an sbatch Script

 There are scripts written for launching a Jupyter session inside of a slurm job.